 Exmouth Market isn’t short of tempting places to satiate appetites.
-It’s a pedestrianised street, which gives it a laid back European feel and plays favourably to the many restaurants that call it home, especially during this heatwave that we’re all sweatily pretending to enjoy, providing ample al-fresco dining opportunities.
+It’s a pedestrianised street, which gives it a laid back European feel and plays favourably to the many restaurants that call it home, especially during this heatwave that we were all sweatily pretending to enjoy at the time of writing, providing ample al-fresco dining opportunities.

 Caravan’s entirely open front is what curried my favour over its competitors.
 I was able to sit inside, sheltered from the beating sun, with a welcome breeze blowing through the bright space and the satisfied feeling of letting summer in, without actually having to sit and squint in it.

 The décor is understated but carefully put together.
 Muted greens and warm wood work feel sophisticated and high end, while hanging baskets, trailing greenery, and bare bulbs in geometric light fittings add a relaxed and informal touch.
 The staff are friendly and attentive in a laid back way, and tap water is bought to my table without me having to ask for it which is received gratefully.

 Caravan describes itself as serving up “well travelled food and mighty fine coffee”, and with its eclectic menu it doesn’t disappoint.
 Each dish feels unusual and interesting due to the inclusion of less common ingredients, but nothing feels fussy, pretentious, or unrecognisable from its original inspiration.
 The miso peanut butter on toast and the granola bowl with, among the usual bowl ingredients, sorrel and ginger crumbs serve as good examples of this.